 You may scoff but there are times when you have to get more work done and this is one way of doing it.

-Paint Favorite Beauty Spots as Souvenirs
+8. Paint Local Beauty Spots as Souvenirs

 If traditional art is the nation’s favorite genre, local views are the second.
 Combine the two and, potentially, you have a bestseller.